rstofi/arcane_suite/README.rst

 Introduction
 ------------

 `arcane-suite` is a collection of *arbitrary* analitycs and utility libararies and pre-defined `Snakemake <https://snakemake.github.io/>`_ pieplines, that I use for some of my projects.
-As such, the aim of this library is to have most of my own code in the same place, and to avoid copy and paste code for verious projects.
+As such, the aim of this library is to have most of my own code in the same place, and to avoid copy and paste code for various projects.
 Furthermoe, I wanted to develop a framework, in which I can build easy-to-use piepelines using `Snakemake`, since many radio astronomical pipelines are data-driven, yet emberassingly parallel and simple at the same time.

 Installation
 ------------